-Next, we go to the rental equipment shop.
+Next, you should go to the rental equipment shop.
 They provide various snow equipments such as snow tubes, sledges, scooter, and ski.

-There are two areas where we can slide with these sledges: in front of the restaurant and at the race track.
+There are two areas where you can slide with these sledges: in front of the restaurant and at the race track.
 Both have thick snow with smooth surface.

 Riding a sledge is fun, but riding a snow tube is more fun.
 For a start the slide is longer and it has several curves.
 It is faster than the sledge and swing wildly throughout the snow path.

-The least fun part of these activities are when we have reached the bottom and we have to drag the sledge or snow tube up the hill to restart the fun ;-)
+The least fun part of these activities is when you have reached the bottom and you have to drag the sledge or snow tube up the hill to restart the fun ;-)

 Or you can try the Zorb Ball.
 It is the big transparent ball next to the ski.
-Once we purchased the ticket at the rental equipment shop, we go up here, fasten inside the ball and then the ball will be rolled on its track until it reaches the bottom.
+Once you purchased the ticket at the rental equipment shop, you go up here, fasten inside the ball and then the ball will be rolled on its track until it reaches the bottom.
 Maybe it's fun for some people, but it definitely is not my kind of activity :)